-- Extensive record keeping
+- Extensive record-keeping

-- Yearly reports
+- Annual reports

-- Yearly shareholder meetings
+- Annual shareholder meetings

 In this world, nothing is certain, save for the fact that everyone loathes taxes.
-Yet, while LLCs lack their own tax category, they can switch their designation, which is one of the many tax advantages.
-LLCs have the freedom to decide whether they’d like to file with the status of a:
+Yet, LLCs at least have the flexibility to choose their specific tax designation, which is one of the benefits of having an LLC.

 - Sole proprietorship